-A bit misleading, non-stick ceramic pots and pan are actually not made from ceramic.
-Instead, they are metal pans made with a glossy silicone non-stick finish.
+A bit misleading, these pots and pan are not actually made from ceramic.
+Instead, they are metal pans made with a glossy ceramic coating with a non-stick finish.

-This option is usually designed with either a PTFE and PFAS free coating that has been tested for safety, and is one of the healthiest cookware items on the market.
-The highlight of these coatings is that they won’t start to break down and leach into your food if you’re cooking with high temperatures.
+This option is usually designed with either a PTFE- and PFAS-free glass coating that has been tested for safety, and is one of the healthiest cookware items on the market.
+The highlight of these coatings is that they won't start to break down and leach into your food if you're cooking with high temperatures.

-Non-stick ceramic is ideal if you don’t want to be concerned with using non-stick cooking sprays or oil, and plus – it’s super easy to clean.
+These sets are ideal if you don't want to be concerned with using non-stick cooking sprays or oil and it's super easy to clean.

-Non-stick ceramic, a safest non stick cookware, can be used in the oven – just be mindful of the temperature you bake with.
-If you’re heating in a pan with silicone handles, this ok if you don’t heat it up hotter than 350 degrees.
+This type of cookware can be used in the oven—just be mindful of the temperature you bake with.
+If you're heating in a pan with silicone handles, this ok if you don't heat it up hotter than 350 degrees.
 Now, if the handles are made of stainless steel, temperatures up to 500 degrees are ok.

 If you want this investment to withstand time, use only silicon, plastic, or wooden utensils for your frying pans and pots to prevent any scraping of the finish.